-This paper examines a variety of methods for masking files that are intended to provide analytically valid public-use files in which disclosures are limited.
-It corroborates that the additive-noise methods of Kim (1986) and Fuller (1993) can produce masked files that allow a few analyses that approximately reproduce a few analyses on the original, unmasked data.
-It also shows that, if additional masking procedures such as probability adjustment (Fuller 1993) and very limited swapping (Kim and Winkler 1995) are applied, then disclosure risk is significantly reduced and analytic properties are somewhat compromised.
+This paper examines a variety of methods for masking files that are intended to provide analytically valid publicuse files in which disclosures are limited.
+It corroborates that the additive-noise methods of Kim [12] and Fuller [11] can produce masked files that allow a few analyses that approximately reproduce a few analyses on the original, unmasked data.
+It also shows that, if additional masking procedures such a probability adjustment (Fuller [11]) and very limited swapping (Kim and Winkler [14]) are applied, then disclosure risk is significantly reduced and analytic properties are somewhat compromised.